Real-Fruit-Snacks/Scatter/README.md

 Tips:
 - Prefer `|` for multi-step scripts; add `set -e` to stop on the first failing command.
 - Use spaces for indentation (no tabs).
-- For Windows-style paths in commands, use quotes or escape backslashes.
+- Quote paths with spaces or special characters as needed.

 ## Notes
 - Supports per-host or global `identity` (private key path) and/or `password`.
 If both are provided, key auth is tried with password as fallback if the server allows it.